drugilsberg/chimaera/README.md

 The supplementary tables for the publication can be found [here](https://bcm.box.com/v/chimaera-supplementary).

-Chimaera is also available as an open access web service on [IBM Cloud](https://ibm.biz/chimaera-aas).

 If you use Chimaera please cite it using the following:

 ```bibtex